OCHA-DAP/hdx-hapi/docs/data_usage_guides/coordination_and_context.md

   level (3W:OP, per org, sector, and admin 2), even if the original 3W data is more detailed (e.g. the source lists individual activities)
 * Countries that are not p-coded are aggregated to the national level
-* Organisation deduplication is a long-running challenge with this data, since there are no unique identifiers, and organisation names may be spelled different ways by different OCHA offices, or sometimes even within the same 3W.
+* Organization deduplication is a long-running challenge with this data, since there are no unique identifiers, and organization names may be spelled different ways by different OCHA offices, or sometimes even within the same 3W.
 See the [`org`](org) section below for more information on how we handle these details.